Hadith No. 4 : Stages of Embryo Development

 The phrase "and He created its hearing and sight" relates to the intermediate developmental stages, during which the embryo transforms from a ʿalaqah (clot) to a muḍghah (lump) and then bones clothed with flesh.
 Ibn Mas'ud’s hadith uses "gathering in the womb" to imply the perfection and completion of creation.
 The phrase "ثم يكون علقة مثل ذلك" ("then it becomes a clot similarly") emphasizes the precise and structured development of each stage, with nutfah and ʿalaqah stages both reflecting careful progression and refinement.

-The noble Quran also has explained the different stage of embryo development but without mentioning any time frame.
+The Noble Quran also explains the stages of embryo development without mentioning any time frame.
 Quran says: “And certainly did We create man from an extract of clay.
 Then We placed him as a sperm-drop in a firm lodging.
 Then We made the sperm-drop into a clinging clot, and We made the clot into a lump [of flesh], and We made [from] the lump, bones, and We covered the bones with flesh; then We developed him into another creation.
 So blessed is Allah, the best of creators” (Al-Mu’minun, 23:12-14).

-This interpretation is supported by observations from medical science and seems more logical.
+Observations from medical science support this interpretation and seem more logical.
 As Imam Zamalkani said, other hadiths on this should be explained based on this hadith.

-Explanation of the remaining parts of this Hadith in next part.
+The remaining parts of this Hadith will be explained in the next part.

 Disclaimer